BigDataAnalyticsGroup/mutable-QO-ResultDB/HowToRunExperiments.md

 ```
 pipenv sync --python 3.10
 ```
-5. (Optional) Setup a local [PostgreSQL](https://www.postgresql.org/) installation.
-PostgreSQL will be required in order to generate cardinality estimations later on.
+5. Setup a local [PostgreSQL](https://www.postgresql.org/) installation.
+PostgreSQL will be required in order to generate filtered data for JOB experiments, as well as optionally generate cardinality estimations later on.
 As cardinality estimations are already contained in the repository, this step is optional.
 ### Docker
 In order to use docker, please follow the following instructions.
 We always assume you to be in the root directory